A simple, sleek fireplace in a white modern home layout.

 A pie iron is two shallow metal bowls (varying in shape), that fit together and are attached to a long handle.
 To use them, you fill the bowls will food, snap them together, and then cook.
 Pie irons are most commonly used to make Panini like sandwiches, but really, the sky is the limit with what you can cook in these gadgets.
 The hardest part about cooking with pie irons is determining when your food is fully cooked.
 You don’t want to open them too soon or your dinner won’t be done.
 Also, be sure to properly season your pie irons and cover the inside with butter or oil before cooking, so food doesn’t stick to the inside.

-Use a Dutch oven.
+Use A Dutch Oven.

 Ideal for soups or stews, to cook with a Dutch oven over your outdoor fireplace, you’ll want to invest in a fireplace crane.
 This holds the pot above the flames and ensures even cooking.
 Most Dutch ovens are made of cast iron, which retains and distributes heat incredibly well.
 Essentially, you can use a Dutch oven the same way you would use a large pot on your stove; make soup, braise meat, even scramble eggs.
 The biggest issue in cooking with Dutch ovens is they’re heavy and you will need a fireplace crane to properly cook with one.